dss-extensions/DSS-Python/README.md

 Most limitations are inherited from `dss_capi`, i.e., these are not implemented:

-- `DSSEvents` from `DLL/ImplEvents.pas`: seems too dependent on COM.
 - `DSSProgress` from `DLL/ImplDSSProgress.pas`: would need a reimplementation depending on the target UI (GUI, text, headless, etc.).
+Part of it can already be handled through the callback mechanisms.
 - OpenDSS-GIS features are not implemented since they're not open-source.

 In general, the DLL from `dss_capi` provides more features than both the official Direct DLL and the COM object.